-In this regulation 12, reference to "the appeal" includes a permission hearing in accordance with regulation 6(2).
+In this regulation 12, reference to "the appeal" includes consideration of the application notice by the Appeal Committee in accordance with regulation 6(2).

 (1) Costs to be paid by the appellant to the Association

 Where the appellant is a person who is the subject of a decision made by the Disciplinary Committee or the Admissions and Licensing Committee, the Appeal Committee may direct the appellant to pay to the Association by way of costs of the appeal such sum as the Appeal Committee shall consider appropriate.
 In considering what sum shall be paid by way of costs, if any, the Appeal Committee shall take into account (and without limiting its discretion in any way) any effect the appellant's actions in relation to the conduct of the appeal have had upon the costs of dealing with the appeal, whether beneficial or otherwise.